 Whitney Cranshaw, Colorado State University, www.insectimages.org

-Control: No control is recommended because the damage leafcutting bees cause is minimal, and the bees are important as pollinators.
+Control: No control is recommended because the damage caused by leafcutting bees is minimal, and the bees are important as pollinators.

 Infrequently caterpillars (immature stage of moths and butterflies) will be found feeding on rose foliage.
 Damage will appear as holes or irregular-shaped areas of the leaf blade that have been eaten.
 Several caterpillars may feed upon rose foliage, including the corn earworm, eastern tent caterpillar, stinging rose caterpillar and puss caterpillar.

-Control: Insecticidal sprays of Bacillus thuringiensis, acephate, bifenthrin, carbaryl, cyfluthrin, esfenvalerate, lambda cyhalothrin, malathion, neem oil, permethrin, pyrethrin or spinosad will control caterpillars.
-Granular soil applications of disulfoton will control caterpillars and last longer within the plant to prevent future infestations.
-See Table 1 for specific products.
+Control: Insecticidal sprays of Bacillus thuringiensis, acephate, bifenthrin, carbaryl, cyfluthrin, lambda cyhalothrin, malathion, neem oil, permethrin, pyrethrin or spinosad will control caterpillars.
+See Table 1 for examples of brands and products.

 Grasshoppers are general feeders that feed on the foliage of many kinds of plants.

 Control: Keep weeds and grass near roses under control because these are the breeding sites for grasshoppers.
-Insecticidal sprays with acephate, bifenthrin, carbaryl, cyfluthrin, esfenvalerate, lambda cyhalothrin, malathion, permethrin or pyrethrin will control grasshoppers.
-See Table 1 for specific products.
+Insecticidal sprays with acephate, bifenthrin, carbaryl, cyfluthrin, lambda cyhalothrin, malathion, permethrin or pyrethrin will control grasshoppers.
+See Table 1 for examples of brands and products.

 Drench = Add to water and pour around base of plant